-If you have you been a recent victim of the Goldline catastrophe, you need to seek legal help as soon as possible to see if you can recover your losses though a Gold Line Lawsuit .
-RepresentYou is a State Bar of California certified lawyer referral service who can help to find you competent, experienced Goldline lawsuit lawyers.
+If you have you been a recent victim of the Goldline catastrophe, you need to seek legal help as soon as possible to see if you can recover your losses through a Gold Line Lawsuit .
+RepresentYou is a State Bar of California-certified lawyer referral service who may help to find you competent and experienced Goldline lawsuit lawyers.
 Goldline is a company that buys and sells precious metals such as gold and silver coins and bars for investors and sellers.
 Goldline has more than 350 employees and made an estimated $737 million in revenue during the year of 2010.
 Recently, Goldline settled their criminal charges with the Santa Monica City Attorney, which does not mean you are out of luck if you were a victim of the deceptive acts committed by the company.
 In exchange for having the criminal charges dismissed, Goldline agreed to first stop selling gold by deceptive means as they have done in the past.
 Goldline had to also agree to pay up to $4.5 million to customers who submitted claims to the Santa Monica City Attorney.
 If you or anyone you know bought gold on November 1, 2008 or after, you may have a claim against Goldline.
 Another obligation for Goldline was that they must also deposit $800,000 to pay refunds to these customers.
 However, you do need to act quickly if you satisfy the above criterion.
 In order to make a claim against the company, you need to submit a claim before May 22, 2013.
-Do not attempt to go it alone, if you have been a victim of these wrongful acts, contact RepresentYou.com now to get connected with a lawyer that may be able to help you regain losses.
+Do not attempt to go it alone, if you have been a victim of these wrongful acts, contact RepresentYou now to get connected with a lawyer that may be able to help you regain losses.

 Goldline International Placed Under Injunction, Ordered To Change Sales Practices

 February 22, 2012